grip-on-software/monetdb-import/Database_structure.md

     -   **project_id** - INT - reference to project.project_id: Project
         that the developer worked on.
     -   **developer_id** - INT - reference to developer.id: Identifier
         of the developer.
-If the team_id is NULL then this is the internal JIRA developer identifier, otherwise it is the internal alias identifier vcs_developer.alias_id.
+If there is no team_id then this is the internal JIRA developer identifier, otherwise it is the internal TFS developer identifier tfs_developer.alias_id.
     -   **name** - VARCHAR(JIRA developer): Encrypted, possibly
         abbreviated name of the developer.
     -   **display_name** - VARCHAR(100): Encrypted name of the developer